My favourite short cut: Smells, Bells & The Cappella Carafa

 Commissioned from Filippino Lippi by the Neapolitan Cardinal Oliviero Carafa, it is dedicated to the Virgin of the Annunciation and to Saint Thomas Aquinas, a distant ancestor of the cardinal, a fact attested to by the the solidly classical letters of the inscription of the entrance arch.
 In the centre of the arch we can see the crest of Oliviero’s family, red and white horizontal stripes topped with his cardinal’s hat.

 His was a precocious and meteoric career; in 1458, at the age of 28, he had been appointed Archbishop of Naples, and within ten years would be created a cardinal.
-The defining moment of this prodigious career came in 1472 when he was appointed commander of the papal fleet of Sixtus IV and triumphed over the Turks at Smyrna (modern-day Izmir) in Western Turkey, twenty years after Constaninople had fallen.
+The defining moment of his prodigious progress came in 1472 when he was appointed commander of the papal fleet of Sixtus IV and triumphed over the Turks at Smyrna (modern-day Izmir) in Western Turkey, twenty years after Constantinople had fallen.

-By his late 50s Oliviero’s thoughts turned to his funerary chapel and in the late summer of 1488 he was introduced, by Lorenzo de’ Medici, to Filippino Lippi, then aged about 30, whom he contracted to paint his family chapel.
+By his late 50s Oliviero’s thoughts turned to his funerary chapel, and in the late summer of 1488 he was introduced, by Lorenzo de’ Medici, to Filippino Lippi.
+Then aged about 30, Filippino was contracted to paint Carafa’s family chapel.
 Work appears to have been completed by 25th March 1493, when Pope Alexander VI is recorded as having visited the chapel to celebrate the Mass of the Feast of the Annunciation.

 Oliviero’s choice of a Florentine artist, and that this choice be taken upon the recommendation of the Medici, was fitting for a man intent on reconciling Rome and Florence.
 Oliviero’s career had taken flight under the previous Pope, Sixtus IV, who had been at war with the Medici.
 Despite a mutually beneficial peace accord in 1481 a certain rancour still lingered.
 However one cannot see the choice of artist in purely political terms; Oliviero must also have been only too aware that to follow the artistic advice of the Medici was to be at the cutting edge of contemporary taste.